asteroid-lang/asteroid/Asteroid User Guide.md

 [0,1,2,3]
 ```
 Notice that we use the multi-dispatch mechanism to deal with the base cases of the
-qsort recursion using separate function bodies in the first two `with` clauses.
+`qsort` recursion using separate function bodies in the first two `with` clauses.
 In the third `with` clause we use the head-tail operator `[pivot|rest]`
 which itself is a pattern matching any non-empty list.
-Here the variable `pivot` matches the first element of a list and the variable `rest` matches the remaining list which is the original list with its first element removed.
+Here the variable `pivot` matches the first element of a list, and the variable `rest` matches the remaining list.
+This remaining list is the original list with its first element removed.
 What you also will notice is that function calls do not necessarily have to involve parentheses.
 Function application is expressed by simple juxtaposition in Asteroid.
 For example, if `foobar` is a function then `foobar(a)` is a function call in Asteroid but so is `foobar a`.
 The latter form of function call is used in the last line of the function `qsort` below.

 As you have seen in a couple of occasions already in the document, Asteroid also supports anonymous or `lambda` functions.
 Lambda functions behave just like regular
 functions except that you declare them on-the-fly and they are declared without a